scottstensland/webaudioapi-microphone/README.md

 then open up the browser console ( ctrl-shift-i )

-here you see snippets of the raw audio memory buffer (time domain and/or frequency domain see comments in code) in PCM format
+here you see print out snippets of the raw audio memory buffer (time domain and/or frequency domain see comments in code) in PCM format (the Web Audio API has an event loop ... this prints first X Samples per loop)